-What would you say if I told you that less than 10% of us pays more than 60% of the country’s tax bill?
+What would you say if I told you that less than 10% of us pays around 50% of the country’s tax bill?

 Yes it’s true and I’ll explain more in a moment, but it underpins the concept that one of the most important aspects of becoming a professional property investor is establishing optimal ownership structures.